 Measuring Communities Threatened by Wildfires

-The map tool shows which communities in the U.S. have had nearby wildfires of more than 100 acres, from 2000 to 2014.
-Although the map tool displays communities as point locations, distance measurements were calculated using Census Designated Place boundaries from the 2015 TIGER/Line files.
+The map tool shows which communities in the U.S. have had nearby wildfires of more than 100 acres, from 2000 to 2017.
+The interactive tool displays communities as point locations.
+Distance measurements were calculated using Census Designated Place boundaries from the Census Cartographic Boundary shapefiles.
 Census Designated Places include both incorporated communities, such as cities, towns, and villages, and unincorporated communities.

-The map tool analyzes the proximity of communities to wildfires more than 100 acres from the Geospatial Multi-Agency Coordination Group, or GeoMAC, “US Historic Wildfire Perimeters” GIS layer.
+The tool analyzes the proximity of communities to wildfires of more than 100 acres in size as published by the Geospatial Multi-Agency Coordination Group, or GeoMAC, in its “US Historic Wildfire Perimeters” GIS layer.
 Importantly, the GeoMAC “US Historic Wildfire Perimeters” layer only contains perimeter data submitted by field offices.
 While GeoMAC makes every effort to provide accurate and complete information there are gaps in coverage, particularly for smaller and less destructive wildfires.

 This map tool is not a predictive model of wildfire potential or probability.
 It is designed only to show where wildfires occurred from 2000-2017 using GeoMAC’s published database with GIS perimeters of wildfires.
 Not shown are wildfires of less than 100 acres, wildfires that occurred but were not recorded in the data, or wildfires that occurred previous to 2000 or since 2017.

 CPAW: Communities Reduce Wildfire Risk Through Land Use Planning